maucherOnline/wordpress-google-reviews-plugin/README.txt

 = How do I add reviews to my website? =

 Follow these steps to add google reviews to website:
-1. Search for your local business within our plugin interface and paste the GMB ID.
+1. Search for your local business within our plugin interface
-2. Configure the visual settings and choose the design that suits your Google business website the most.
+2. Click 'Pull reviews'
 3. Save.
-4. Copy the code.
+4. Copy the shortcode.
 5. Paste it on the page/post where you want your customer reviews to be seen.

 = Should you put reviews on your website? =